 Published by S. G. Baker

 S.G.
-Baker is a writer and editor of fiction.
-She has authored short-stories in With Words We Weave: Hope and Road Kill: Texas Horror by Texas Writers, Vol. 2.
-Read more → View all posts by S. G. Baker
+Baker is a writer and editor of fiction who penned the Hopeful Wanderer web series.
+She has authored climate fiction, fantasy, and horror short stories in Little Blue Marble, With Words We Weave: Hope, and Road Kill: Texas Horror by Texas Writers, Vol. 2.
+View all posts by S. G. Baker